uclcrypto/spook-masked-hardware/README.md

 </div>

-## Simulations Scripts (unix-like)
+### Simulations Script (unix-like)

-As mentionned above, the [simu](spook_msk/simu) contains the :
+As mentionned above, the [simu](spook_msk/simu) contains the simulation script [sim_spook_MSK](spook_msk/simu/sim_spook_MSK.sh).
+The later proceeds to the following operations:

-+ **Testvectors generation**: this process is generating the different commands that will be sent to the core based on the file specified.
++ **Testvectors generation**: this process is generates the different commands that will be sent to the core based on the file specified.
 The latter should be formatted similarly to the NIST LWC testvectors files.
-+ **Synthesis** *(optional)*: the design is synthetized using Yosys.
+This is done using the [gen_tv](spook_msk/spook_hw_api/gen_tv.py) script.
 + **Simulation file building**: the simulation file is built using Iverilog.
 + **Simulation**: the simulation is performed using vvp.

 It may be required to change some scripts configurations.
-These are chosen at the beginning of each scripts and are thus easily editable.
+These are chosen at the beginning of each files and are thus easily editable.

+## CTF Data Sets

+In the context of the challenge, various data sets are available for each targets (i.e., using 2,3 and 4 shares).
+These sets contain power traces as well as the corresponding data processed.